henrysky/astroNN/docs/source/neuralnets/layers.rst

         # Your keras_model define here, assuming you are using functional API
         input = Input(.....)
         monte_carlo_dropout = BayesianRepeatVector(mc_num_here)
-        # some layer here, you should use BayesianDropout from astroNN instead of Dropout from Tensorflow:)
+        # some layer here, you should use MCDropout from astroNN instead of Dropout from Tensorflow:)
         result_mean_var = TimeDistributedMeanVar()(previous_layer_here)
         return model